pylvain/GammaPlayer/README.md

 # GammaPlayer
-An aborted journey to create an audiobook player.
+A journey to create an audiobook player.
+Abandonned.
 May this code be useful.